 Given:

-Sum of four terms is 50.
+The sum of the four terms is 50.

 Let us assume these four terms as a – 3d, a – d, a + d, a + 3d

-It is given that, sum of these terms is 4a = 50
+It is given that sum of these terms is 4a = 50

 So, a = 50/4